bradh352/ansible-role-network-vxlanevpn/README.md

   * `interfaces`: List of interfaces in the bridge.
 Must specify one of (and only one of) `ifname`, `pattern`, `macaddr`, or `driver` for interface matching.
+    ***NOTE***: It is not recommended to reference an interface that is also referenced under `network_interfaces`, and not allowed for interfaces under listed under `network_bonds`.
+The only reason one might reference the same interface under this section *and* `network_interfaces` might be if breaking out VLANs on the raw interface, but then adding the base untagged interface to a non-vlan-aware bridge.
+This is a highly unusual usecase and other options should be evaluated if at all possible (for instance, the MTU will be inherited from the interfaces regardless of what is specified here).
     * `ifname`: exact interface name, e.g. `ens1`, `enp7s0f0np0`.
 May also
       include the name of a bond or vlan created.
     * `pattern`: Regex pattern to match on interface name. e.g. `ens.*`, `ens[23]`.